-The trail is flat and easy, and only 0.75 mile long.
-It winds through a beech forest and opens up on to a small mountain lake.
-This lake freezes early, but caution must be taken if you wish to explore the frozen surface.
+This trail winds through a beech forest and opens up on to a small mountain lake.
 If you take the trail downstream to Limekiln Lake, be sure to hop the rocks back upstream to Fawn Lake.
 The 50-year-old beaver dam holds back the quiet waters, where dragonflies and large bullfrogs chorus.

-Location: Travel north on Route 28 for 0.75 mile, right on Limekiln Road, and turn left in 2 miles onto Parkhurst Road (0.75 mile dead end road).
-Park at the Sandy tunaround and hike 0.06 mile from the driveway on the left to the trailhead.
+Travel north on Route 28 for 0.75 mile, right on Limekiln Road, and turn left in 2 miles onto Parkhurst Road (0.75 mile dead end road).
+Park at the sandy tunaround and hike 0.06 mile from the driveway on the left to the trailhead.

 Alternate Route: Enter the Moose River Recreation Area and park at mile marker 1.
 You will see a large, open pull-off on the right.
 An old Jeep logging road just 60 yards back will take you to the lake in a very short — and usually muddy — walk.
 This is not recommended for winter access as the Moose River Plains is a snowmobile corridor and not open to cars or trucks in the winter.

 By the numbers